WANGDow/Video_Based_Guitarist_Performance/README.md

 Currently, it is an unfinished project.
 More files and examples will be uploaded later on.

-This project aims to classify the performance of a guitarist according to his/her finger gesture.
+This project aims to classify the performance of a guitarist according to his/her finger gesture in 2D.
+Now, the model is able to achieve around 70% accuracy.

 # Library Involved: